sarangjo/sarangjo.github.io/content/pages/blog/memories/index.md

 # So now what?

 So... now what?
 What's the point of all of this reflection and introspection?
-The first takeaway is trying to reconcile the

---------------------------------------------------- GOOD TILL HERE ---------------------------------------------------

-1. Handling living in the present
-2. Acknowledging the universality passage of time ("defeat")

-It is an essential

-# Dumping ground

-Danger: Memories are such a core part of the human experience that it's immensely difficult to live in the present at times.

-Leaving grandparents

-Having regrets

-We have to accept that this is the reality of the world and we are not alone in this apparent gross injustice

-# Do memories matter?

-Yet in our efforts to capture more memories and moments from our lives, perhaps we are limiting our brains' ability to remember on their own?

-But as we sat there, downing cheap but delicious Chinese food, a previously unthinkable idea came to my mind.
-Maybe you're only supposed to live and feel those moments, well, in the moment.
-The richest of feelings comes from knowing you really were fully invested in something.
-Something about ????

-It's too easy now to try to prioritize taking photos over being present; but you have to try to find a good balance so it doesn't overtake being there in the first place.

-In the panic of trying to take the best photo of a place I visit, I lose sight of the beauty of the fact that I am where I am in that moment.
-In recent trips, I've tried to make sure to just take 30 seconds to fully be present and immerse myself wherever I am.

-Videos = sight + sound; memoirs/diary, 1 second a day, best thing from the day

-# Looking forward/message/call to action?
+The first takeaway is trying to reconcile the importance of living in the moment and the almost inescapable need to capture it for later.
+It's a fine line to walk: on the one hand, with how easy it is to take a photo or video, all I end up thinking about when I go somewhere or am doing something fun is how to frame my beautiful face best.
+But on the other hand, with how easy it is to take a photo or video, I should be spending the least energy on doing so.
+If I needed to worry about how much film I had on hand, or whether I had enough AA's for my disposable camera, it would make sense to put a premium on doing it properly.
+But hell, I can just take 20 photos without even thinking about it.
+So... why think about it?
+The less energy I spend on the notation, the more I might be helping my brain actually remember things; the more I'm able to live in the moment.
+This is probably a very obvious and not insightful conclusion, but I think some part of me needed to actually write it for myself.

+The other takeaway is coming to terms with accepting defeat at the hands of time.
+This defeat manifests in many forms: forgetting the past, of course; carrying regrets around all your life; leaving the people you love; and the list goes on.
+Every time, it feels unfair, like some gross injustice is being levied against us.
+But this is just the reality of the world we live in.
+I don't know if I've fully accepted this yet &mdash; I'm still riddled with indecision at all times, and I constantly harp on decisions I made in the past that I can't do anything about.
+But I'm hoping this gets me a step closer.
+And if I'm being fair, if the whole world had fully come to terms with this, then we'd probably lose out on a majority of the stories and songs that we've come up with over the years.

-I don't really know if anyone else feels this way, but if you do I hope this felt validating, knowing that there's someone else out there who hates the sieve-like nature of their brain too.
+I don't really know if anyone relates to anything I wrote, but if you do I hope this felt validating, knowing that there's someone else out there who hates the sieve-like nature of their brain too.

 ---